 Finally, use tags correctly.
 Don’t make the mistake of misspelling a hashtag or keyword.
 DiGiorno Pizza’s made the mistake of joining on a trending hashtag without knowing the meaning behind it and upset Twitter users.
 Be knowledgeable about how different social media platforms are using trends and participate accordingly.
 For example, Facebook picks up keywords even if hashtags are not used so it is not always necessary to use hashtags on Facebook.

 Now you that you’ve read our tips, you are ready to propel your content marketing forward.
 Just remember to take advantage of trends resources, and be strategic about using trending topics.
-Command Partners offers plenty of services, including social media services.
-For help with your brand, you can contact Command Partners here.
+Enventys Partners offers plenty of services, including social media services.
+For help with your brand, you can contact Enventys Partners here.

 Good luck trendwatching!